Overall rating: ⭐⭐⭐⭐ 4/5 (1 rating)

 Dunedin City Walking Tour – take a shorter urban walk through Dunedin’s heritage streets, architecture, and hidden gems either before or after your harbour ride.

-These tours pair perfectly with the Otago Harbour cycle, giving you the chance to experience both scenic harbour landscapes and Dunedin’s historic city heart in one day.
+These tours complement the harbour cycle, giving you the chance to experience both scenic landscapes and Dunedin’s historic city heart in one day.

 The harbour has two distinct personalities: the industrial western shore and the residential leisure peninsula.
-Hear tales of the industries that built Dunedin, the pioneers and scoundrels who settled here, and the hidden histories buried just beneath the surface.
-From bustling port activity to tranquil bays, you will experience the full sweep of the harbour’s past and present.
+Hear tales of the industries that built Dunedin, the pioneers and scoundrels who settled here, and hidden histories buried just beneath the surface.
+From bustling port activity to tranquil bays, this tour shows the full sweep of the harbour’s past and present.

-The tour begins at Ravensbourne, follows the path to Port Chalmers, and includes the Port to Port ferry across to Portobello before returning along the peninsula.
-The VoiceMap app uses GPS to play stories automatically, letting you focus on riding and taking in the stunning views.
+The journey begins at Ravensbourne, follows the path to Port Chalmers, includes the Port to Port ferry across to Portobello, and returns along the peninsula.
+The VoiceMap app plays stories automatically as you ride, letting you focus on the scenery.
 The tour concludes near the city centre at the distinctive public sculpture known as “The Teeth.”

-Hear about the infamous “Ravensbourne Perfume” from the once-dominant fertiliser works
+Hear about the infamous “Ravensbourne Perfume” and salty sandwiches from the once-dominant fertiliser works

 Discover the legend of “Grannie” Gunn, the formidable “Witch of Ravensbourne”